microsoft/TypeScript-Handbook/pages/declaration files/Introduction.md

 ## Find and Install Declaration Files

-For JavaScrit library users, the [Consumption](./Consumption.md) section offers two simple steps to locate and install corresponding declaration files.
+For JavaScript library users, the [Consumption](./Consumption.md) section offers a few simple steps to locate and install corresponding declaration files.